bhuvanaindukuri/aws-templates/architect-associate/rds.md

 - Zero downtime to enable Multi-AZ
 - Meant for DR/ High availability

+#### RDS Proxy
+- Acts as a connection pool
+- Reduced RDS & Aurora failover time by up 66%
+- Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager
+- RDS Proxy is never publicly accessible (must be accessed from VPC)
+- Supports RDS(POstGre, MySql, MariaDB) and Aurora

 #### RDS Deployment options
 - Multi-AZ DB Cluster
   - One primary